Lady (Jack Jones song)

 "Lady" is a song with lyrics by Larry Kusik and Charles Singleton and music by Bert Kaempfert and Herbert Rehbein.

-Background
+It was most notably performed by American singer Jack Jones who topped the Easy Listening charts with it.

+Release and reception

-"Lady" was recorded by Jack Jones and released as a single in 1967 on Kapp Records.
-Following the success of the song, Jones recorded an album titled after the song, which included the recording.
+"Lady" was recorded by Jack Jones and released as a seven-inch single in early January 1967 by Kapp Records.
+It was backed by "Afraid To Love" on the other side.
+Following the success of "Lady", Jones recorded an album titled after the song, which included both recordings.

-Charts
+Cashbox reviewed the single in early January and stated that "No doubt Jack Jones will add another link to his long hit chain with this sweeping, entrancing romancer titled 'Lady.'
+The lushly orked tune gives Jones a full range to sing of the joys of true love.
+Ideal for many formats."
+They noted that "Afraid To Love" is "another moving romancer."
+Billboard believed that the "Big, beautiful Bert Kaempfert ballad with easy rhythm and string arrangement by Ralph Carmichael makes a perfect vehicle for Jones.
+In top vocal form, Jones will fast surpass his 'A Day in the Life of a Fool' hit".

+Chart performance

-In March 1967, "Lady" spent four weeks at number one on the US Easy Listening chart, the final of three number ones on the chart for Jones.
+In March 1967, "Lady" spent four weeks at number 1 on the US Easy Listening chart, the final of three number-ones on the chart for Jones.
+It had also topped the Record World Top Non-Rock chart the same month.
 On the Billboard Hot 100, "Lady" peaked at number 39 and was Jones's final top 40 hit.
-It got #3 on the AC chart's year-end Top 50 list.
+On the Cashbox Top 100 Singles it was ranked higher at number 34, and lower on the Record World 100 Top Pops chart at number 43.
+It was ranked at number 3 on the AC chart's year-end Top 50 list.